 - These settings will apply to all images that were placed in the batch area.

-Note: The default permissions in Organizr will always be the same as the Default Upload privacy setting for your account.
+Note: The displayed permissions in Organizr will always reflect the Default Upload privacy setting for your account.

 Similar to the steps above you can edit photos, edit dates, add people, add tags, add photos to an album or send photos to a group.